herrevilkitten/fantastic_m2/fantastic_m4_readme.txt

 It spawns the drops in a cone fashion and uses velocity over time curves to randomize the drop effect for more realism.

-b.
+b. the player's footsteps through the water/lake create water splashes.
+This splash is attached to the feet of the player rig, and contains two particle systems, one to generate a mist, and one to create some water drops.

 8) Change size of particles - Complete
-This is satisfied by the
+This is satisfied by the smoke coming out of the pipe next to the lake.
+The smoke particle size grows using the size over lifetime module.

 9) Change speed of particles - Complete
 This is satisified by the stone fountain water particle system.
 The water drops